• Skip to primary navigation

 The choice of produce used for the Jewish New Year meal differs somewhat depending on whether one is of Ashkenazi or Sephardic descent.

 Ashkenazi dishes feature apples, carrots, sweet potatoes, beets and other foods native to Eastern Europe; Sephardic dishes feature all those plus apricots, dates, and pumpkins.
-In both cases, the food used to create holiday fare symbolize abundance, prosperity, and sweetness.
+In both cases, the vegetables and fruits used to create holiday fare symbolize abundance, prosperity, and sweetness.

 Find links to all recipes in this post